Can Tran is a fan of one-on-one fighting games, with the "Final Fight" series being one of his favorites.

 Ever since the live season finale of the Ultimate Fighting Championship's reality TV show called “The Ultimate Fighter,” the sport of mixed martial arts (MMA) has been thrust into the mainstream.
-Since 2005, MMA has slowly been seen in a positive light.
+Since 2005, MMA has slowly started being seen in a positive light.
 UFC, which was strictly a pay-per-view event, started putting on more free-view events such as season finales of TUF, UFC on Versus, UFC on Fox, UFC on FX, UFC Fight Nights, and UFC on Fuel TV.
 Most of the major UFC events, especially with championship titles on the line, still remain PPV events.

 This gave rise to new promotions such as Elite XC, Strikeforce, World Extreme Cagefighting (WEC), Bellator, Bodog Fights, Invicta FC (the first major all-female promotion in the US), Tachi Palace Fights, etc. Promotions even continue to pop up across the world such as the Chinese promotion called Art of War and the Russian promotion called M-1 Global.
 Up until 2014, you can watch Strikeforce matches on the Showtime network.
 As for UFC, the promotion has been able to bring events to the United Kingdom, Japan, Canada, Brazil, and China.
 Before the reforms since the acquisition by Zuffa, UFC almost got completely banned from the United States.